YaegerKnight/ml-blog/_posts/2022-01-30-robust-python-8.md

 You can iterate through your enums or get their length just as if it was a list, too.

-{% include info.html text="While writing the above text, I realised that I was getting confused about the difference between types and classes in Python.
-It turns out that whatever differences once existed, they aren't much of a thing any more and [to all intents and purposes](https://stackoverflow.com/questions/4162578/python-terminology-class-vs-type) they're practically the same thing." %}
+While writing the above text, I realised that I was getting confused about the difference between types and classes in Python.
+It turns out that whatever differences once existed, they aren't much of a thing any more and [to all intents and purposes](https://stackoverflow.com/questions/4162578/python-terminology-class-vs-type) they're practically the same thing.

 A lot of the enum-related definitions at work are defined in [this file](https://github.com/zenml-io/zenml/blob/0.6.0/src/zenml/enums.py).
 You can see that we tend not to use `auto`, though I'm not really sure why.
 (We don't ever seem to compare against actual values.)